A Miracle of Conversion: Cancer Helped Heal His Soul

 A sensitive child, according to his parents, and a sensitive man as an adult, according to his own words, Scott tended to hold onto grudges and was easily overcome with resentment.
 He grew distant from his parents for many years, and he often isolated himself from friends when he experienced hurt or anger.
 He also battled serious depression and even questioned his value in the eyes of God.

 “Love was not easy for him,” said Father Michael O’Loughlin, who was a newly ordained priest when he first met Scott.
-Although he had many friends from all walks of life, Scott often felt he didn’t fit in and easily was disappointed by relationships.
+Although he had many friends from all walks of life, Scott often felt he didn’t fit in and was disappointed easily by relationships.

 “He demanded something deeper.
 He expected something deeper,” said Father O’Loughlin.